ZOO-Project/ZOO-Project/docs/install/install-confoptions.rst

      $ ./configure --with-java=macos

 .. _js-support:

 JavaScript Support (Optional)
 ..............................................

-In order to activate the JavaScript support for ZOO Kernel then you will have to use the *--with-js* configure option.
+In order to activate the JavaScript support for ZOO-Kernel, the *--with-js* configure option must be specified.
 If you are using a "Debian-like" GNU/Linux distribution then dpkg will be used to detect if the required packages are installed and you don't have to specify anything here.
 The following command is only needed (assuming that js_api.h and libmozjs.so are found in default directories):

 ::

   $ ./configure --with-js

-.

 If youwant to use a custom installation of `SpiderMonkey <https://developer.mozilla.org/en/SpiderMonkey>`__ ,or if you are not using a Debian packaging system, then you'll have to specify the directory where it is installed.
 For  instance, if SpiderMonkey is in /usr, then the following command must be used: